waveform80/picamera/docs/deprecated.rst

 Recording quality
 -----------------

-The *quantization* parameter for :meth:`~picamera.camera.PiCamera.start_recording` and :meth:`~picamera.camera.PiCamera.record_sequence` is deprecated in favor of the *quality* parameter; this change was made to keep the recording methods consistent with the capture methods, and to make the meaning of the parameter more obvious to newcomers.
-The values of the parameter remain the same (i.e.
-1-100 for MJPEG recordings with higher values indicating higher quality, and 1-40 for H.264 recordings with lower values indicating higher quality).
+The *quantization* parameter for :meth:`~PiCamera.start_recording` and :meth:`~PiCamera.record_sequence` is deprecated in favor of the *quality* parameter; this change was made to keep the recording methods consistent with the capture methods, and to make the meaning of the parameter more obvious to newcomers.
+The values of the parameter remain the same (i.e.  1-100 for MJPEG recordings with higher values indicating higher quality, and 1-40 for H.264 recordings with lower values indicating higher quality).

 The deprecated method of setting recording quality looks like this::